raonigabriel/portainer_ddns/README.md

 * CADDY_HOSTNAME_PORTAINER=myportainer.ddns.net
 * CADDY_HOSTNAME_SITE=mysite.sytes.net

 You need to set those ENV variables on your host.
+You can add them [just for one single command](https://www.baeldung.com/linux/set-env-variables-bash-command#setting-multiple-variables-only-for-a-single-command) or [permanently] (https://phoenixnap.com/kb/linux-set-environment-variable.
+I will use the first approach.

 ---
 ## Guide